The-Captain-William/Per-Scholas-Capstone/README.md

 ## Introduction:

-This Capstone Project is the culmination of my 17-week long Data Engineering bootcamp at Per Scholas, graciously powered by TEKSystems.
+This Capstone Project was the culmination of my 17-week long Data Engineering bootcamp at Per Scholas.

 It highlights many of the skills and technologies I've known previously and have managed to sharpen, as well as new skills and technologies I've learned along the way.